 The Wachtel family from Kraków

-Today, another story, the starting point of which was a trace of a mezuzah found by Janka from Krakuska City Guide and secured by Aleksander from Mi Polin in a tenement house at 19 Sebastiana Street in Krakow.
+Today, another story, the starting point of which was a trace of a mezuzah found by Janka from Krakuska City Guide and secured by Aleksander from Mi Polin in a tenement house at ul.
+Sebastiana 19 in Krakow.
 Let’s see who lived there once.

 Kamienia przy ulicy Sebastiana 19 w Krakowie